SonawaneAshwini/Web-Mini-Projects/README.md

   - GitHub: [Profile]( https://github.com/ShravanDalavi)

 ### Feedback and Support
+We value your input!
+If you encounter any issues or have suggestions, please open an issue in this repository.
+Your feedback helps us improve!

+### Show Your Support
-If you enjoyed this tutorial, don't forget to ⭐ star the repository and follow for updates.
+**If you enjoyed this tutorial, don't forget to [⭐ star the repository](https://github.com/SonawaneAshwini/Web-Mini-Projects) and [follow for updates](https://github.com/SonawaneAshwini).**

-Thank you for exploring this repository!
-I hope you find these projects both interesting and useful. 😊
+**Thank you for exploring this repository!
+I hope you find these projects both interesting and useful. 😊**